 Judgments can stay on your file for a minimum of seven years if you don’t clear credit history.
 But, it doesn’t mean you cannot re-establish your credit right now to access more low-interest credits.
+Find out how to improve your credit rating after judgements.

 Get a copy of your Credit Report from Top Credit Bureaus